Prepaid Accounts Also Called Prepaid Expenses Are

 Prepaid Expenses vs. Accrued Expenses

-It's important to distinguish between prepaid expenses and accrued expenses, as they represent opposite sides of the same coin.
+it helps to distinguish between prepaid expenses and accrued expenses, as they represent opposite sides of the same coin.

 • Prepaid Expenses: These are expenses paid in advance for goods or services that will be consumed in the future.
 They are initially recorded as assets on the balance sheet and gradually recognized as expenses over time.